pujan-p/CLUE-MATH-SCHEDULING/README.md

-# CLUE-MATH-SCHEDULING
+# SCHEDULING CLUE MATH TUTORS FOR AUTUMN QUARTERS
-SCHEDULING CLUE MATH TUTORS FOR AUTUMN QUARTERS Abstract.
+Abstract.
 The Center for Learning and Undergraduate Enrichment (CLUE) is an academic support pro- gram at the University of Washington that provides drop-in tutoring for a wide range of subjects.
 Historically, the demand for math tutoring has vastly exceeded that of other subjects, and recently, the program has